terminusdb/terminusdb/README.md

 It is designed to be like git, but for data.
 If you find this project useful, please consider **starring the repo**.

-The building blocks of the model are -
+The building blocks of the model are:

   - Revision Control: commits for every update
   - Diff: differences between commits can be interpreted as patches between states